5c0tt/bashisms/bashisms.md

     `/Library/Logs/DiagnosticReports/`

 which to me seems like a lot.
-That is a lot of application crashes, however, I was messing with that "*file corruption*" or the drive in haircutting boi's! computer.
+That is a lot of application crashes, however, I was messing with "*file corruption*" on the drive from my friend Jake's computer.

 When an application hangs, `spindump` is called.
 This is supposed to release the crashed app, though in my experience, it never does.
 It does however, write out a sample of the process in the above `DiagnosticReports` location.